You’ll pay $1,300 on average to replace a pool pump

 Solar pump | $500–$3,000 |

 Including labor and materials, replacing your pool pump motor costs between $200 and $800 for most motors, though in some cases it can reach up to $2,000.
-The average cost of replacing a pool pump motor is $500.
+The average price of replacing a pool pump motor is $500.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.